 Check your long ideas

-Remember short interest can not only help you if you are a short seller.
+Remember short interest can also help you if you are a long only investor.

-Short sellers are some of the best analysts there are, this means if a large percentage of the shares of a company you are thinking of buying has been sold short I strongly suggest you take another close look at your analysis.
+Short sellers are some of the best analysts there are, this means if a large percentage of the shares of a company you are thinking of buying has been sold short you must take another close look at your analysis.

 Find companies with manipulated financial statements